bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 #. ``fit``: all chores associated with fitting |chi| (k) data.

-#. ``analysis``: all analysis chores other than those associated with
+#. ``analysis``: XANES analysis chores.
+This includes things
-   fitting |chi| (k) data.
-This might include things like linear combination fitting. principle component analysis, or log-ratio/phase-difference analysis.
+   like linear combination fitting. principle component analysis, or log-ratio/phase-difference analysis.

 #. ``plot``: all chores associated with plotting data